Conditionals and loops#

 It is important to understand the distinction between local and global variables.
 Any variable that is defined as part of the function code block (such as a and b, above) is local to that function.
 This means that it is not accessible in the global environment.
 You can try printing the value of a or b, resulting in a “not defined” error.

 Conversely, global variables, that is, variables defined in the main part of the script outside of any function, are accessible anywhere, including in functions.
-However, this is considered bad practice because it makes the function dependent on the global context rather than self-contained.
+However, using global variables inside a function is considered bad practice, because it makes the function dependent on the global context rather than self-contained.

 Default arguments#